Royal Denbigh Rifles: Crimean War and after

 War having broken out with Russia in 1854 and an expeditionary force sent to the Crimea, the militia began to be called out for home defence.
-However, it appears that the Royal Denbighshire Rifles was only embodied for an extended training period at Wrexham until June 1856, and did not carry out any garrison duties.
-Over 40 of the men volunteered for the regulars, mainly for the Brigade of Guards or the 23rd Foot (Royal Welch Fusiliers) who had distinguished themselves at the Battle of the Alma.
-Similarly, it appears that the regiment was not embodied to relieve regulars during the Indian Mutiny.
+Having been embodied, the militia was invited in January 1855 to volunteer for overseas service in the Mediterranean garrisons.
+The Royal Denbighshire Rifles was the first regiment to volunteer for this duty.
+However, a legal problem arose over the attestations of the recruits from 1852–54, who had to be released after 56 days' service, rendering many of the 48 regiments that had volunteered temporarily too small to serve overseas, and the Denbighshires stayed at home.
+The regiment served an extended training period at Wrexham until June 1856 and did not carry out any garrison duties elsewhere in the UK.
+However, over 40 of the men volunteered for the regulars, mainly for the Brigade of Guards or the 23rd Foot (Royal Welch Fusiliers) who had distinguished themselves at the Battle of the Alma.
+It appears that the regiment was not embodied to relieve regulars during the Indian Mutiny.

 In 1857 the regiment moved its HQ and armoury out of Wrexham Town Hall into a purpose-built Militia Barracks on Regent Street in the town.
 In 1860 the Brunswick rifle with which it had been equipped was replaced by the Short Enfield rifle.

 In 1861 the War Office ordered the amalgamation of the Denbighshire and Flintshire militia quotas to form a larger regiment.
 The Royal Denbighshire Rifles were officially merged with the Royal Flint Rifles at Mold to form the Royal Denbigh & Flint Rifles.
 However, the two contingents continued to operate separately and the merger was rescinded in 1867 when the regiments reverted to their previous titles.

 The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.
 From 1871 The militia came under the War Office rather than their county lords lieutenant and by now the battalions had a large cadre of permanent staff (about 30).
 Around a third of the recruits and many young officers went on to join the regular army.
 About this time the Royal Denbigh Rifles were re-equipped with the new Snider–Enfield breechloader.